ArvinChu/Android/README.md

 # Android
-for android code
-commit to the FfmpegSample project.
+- commit to the FfmpegSample project.